Hygiene

 Cat Ear Mites vs Wax: What’s The Black Stuff In My Cat’s Ears?

-We'll tell you how to spot the difference between ear mites and wax in your cat's ears.
+Are you worried about your cat's ear health?
+Learn how to spot the difference between ear mites and wax in your cat's ears.
 But even if your kitty doesn't have mites, excessive or very dark wax could indicate another health problem.

 Sally Jones